Asabeneh/30-Days-Of-Python/022_day_cli_design/practice/solutions.md

 # Solution route

-Compare your solution against the acceptance criteria, not against a particular spelling.
-A strong solution explains its contract, tests its failure path, and states what it cannot prove.
+Compare your attempt with the acceptance criteria and your threat-model note.
+A strong solution explains the decision, handles failure explicitly, and says what it cannot prove.